DEATH DO US PART

 a soft place to land, he's never able to recharge, regroup and recover

-from life's demands--which is why mortality rates are higher
+from life's demands--which is why mortality rates are much higher

 in men, than in women.